Regional & Continuing Education (RCE) Fundable Programs

 How to Apply

-Students may apply for financial by filing the Free Application for Federal Student Aid (FAFSA).
+Students may apply for financial aid by filing the Free Application for Federal Student Aid (FAFSA).
 You must complete a new or renewal FAFSA for each academic year you wish to be funded.
-When completing the FAFSA, include CSU, Chico in Step 6.
+When completing the FAFSA, include CSU, Chico as a college you want your FAFSA information sent to.
 CSU, Chico’s Federal School Code is 001146.

-If you are eligible for alternative continuing education loans only, you do not file a FAFSA.
+If you are eligible for alternative continuing education loans only, you do not need to file a FAFSA.
 These loans are borrowed directly from a lending institution.